In Stock

 Fertilising

-• Pots: Use slow-release fertiliser every 3–4 months or liquid feed every 2–4 weeks.
+Pots: Slow-release fertiliser every 3–4 months or liquid feed every 2–4 weeks.

-• In-ground: Fertilise in autumn and spring using compost or balanced organic fertiliser.
+In-ground: Fertilise in autumn and spring with compost or a complete organic fertiliser to support healthy growth.

-• Vegan-friendly options include seaweed or plant-based fertilisers.
+• Vegan-friendly options like seaweed or plant-based fertilisers work well.

 Winter & Frost Care

-• In-ground: Use raised beds, mulch well, and apply frost cloth on frosty nights.
+In-ground: Use raised beds for better drainage, mulch to insulate roots, and use frost cloth on freezing nights.

 Dry Air & Humidity